 We recognize deferred income taxes for temporary differences between the basis of assets and liabilities for financial statement and income tax purposes.
 We periodically evaluate the positive and negative evidence bearing upon realizability of our deferred tax assets.
-Based upon the weight of available evidence, which includes our historical operating performance, reported cumulative net losses and forecasting reversals of existing temporary differences, sufficient positive evidence exists to partially release the valuation allowance associated with reversals of existing U.S. temporary difference occurring within the next two years.
-A valuation allowance is maintained on the remaining U.S. net deferred tax assets.
+A full valuation allowance is maintained on the U.S. net deferred tax assets.
 A partial valuation allowance is maintained on the Netherlands NOL deferred tax asset.
 We intend to maintain the valuation allowance on the remaining net federal and state deferred tax assets until sufficient positive evidence exists to support valuation allowance reversals.

-At December 31, 2016, we have operating loss, or NOL, carryforwards (before tax effects) for federal, state and foreign income tax purposes of \$30.5 million, \$3.6 million, and \$13.3 million respectively.
-None of these amounts represent deductions from stock-based compensation, which will be recorded as an adjustment to additional paid-in capital when they reduce tax payable.
+At December 31, 2017, we have operating loss, or NOL, carryforwards (before tax effects) for federal, state and foreign income tax purposes of \$28.2 million, \$17.4 million, and \$38.9 million respectively.
 These federal, state and foreign NOL carryforwards will begin to expire in 2027, 2033 and 2023, respectively, if not utilized.
-In addition, we have federal and state tax credit carryforwards of \$11.6 million and \$2.9 million, respectively, to offset future income tax liabilities.
+In addition, we have federal and state tax credit carryforwards of \$36.5 million and \$6.0 million, respectively, to offset future income tax liabilities.
 The federal tax credits can be carried forward for 20 years and will start to expire in 2034, if not utilized, while the state tax credits can be carried forward indefinitely.
 Under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, our ability to utilize NOL carryforwards or other tax attributes, such as federal tax credits, in any taxable year may be limited if we have experienced an "ownership change."